Mumbai crime: Man kidnapped 4-year-old so he could buy camera

-The accused and his accomplices had been planning the kidnapping since Navratri and had attempted to pick up the child several times
+The accused, a resident of Malwani who is also boy's neighbour and his accomplices had been planning the kidnapping since Navratri and had attempted to pick up the child several times

 A four-year-old boy from Malwani, who had been abducted by his neighbour and accomplices, was reunited with his parents on Thursday, after the Crime Branch cracked the case and arrested the culprits.
 The cops learnt that the kidnapping was pre-planned and the accused had made several attempts to carry it out since Navratri.